antoKeinanen/copper_engine/readme.md

 # Copper Engine
 OpenGL based vertex renderer and game engine written in rust.

+## Examples
+The source code of examples can be found at /examples and they can be run with `cargo run --example`.

+*Note that any extra dependencies other than `copper_engine` are not required unless specified at the start of example source code.*

 ## Features
 - Phong shading
 - Entity component system